 Guidance for prospective parents and current teachers

-Entrance assessments will take place in January.
+Entrance assessments will take place on 12 November 2022.
 Assessments will comprise written examinations in Maths, English and Non-Verbal Reasoning papers, a carousel of assessed activities and an individual interview.
 We will provide more detailed information nearer the time.

 If your child is entitled to extra time, or special considerations, or has any Special Educational Needs, please inform us prior to the examinations and provide us with any supporting information, e.g. Educational Psychologist's report, to enable us to make the necessary arrangements.